freeCodeCamp/freeCodeCamp/guide/english/python/input-functions/index.md

 ![:rocket:](//forum.freecodecamp.com/images/emoji/emoji_one/rocket.png?v=2 ":rocket:") <a href='https://repl.it/CUqX/2' target='_blank' rel='nofollow'>Run Code</a>

 If you enter a non integer value then Python will throw an error `ValueError`. **So whenever you use this, please make sure that you catch it too.** Otherwise, your program will stop unexpectedly after the prompt.
+Another option would be to make a while loop that continues to take input until the input is met with the right requirements.

     number = int(input('Please enter a number: '))
     # Please enter a number: as